starrymedia/upticknetworkdocs/guides/keys-wallets/metamask.md

 # MetaMask

-Connect your MetaMask wallet with Uptick {synopsis}
+Connect your MetaMask wallet with Uptick

 The MetaMask browser extension is a wallet for accessing Ethereum-enabled applications and managing user identities.
 It can be used to connect to {{ $themeConfig.project.name }} through the official testnet or via a locally-running {{ $themeConfig.project.name }} node.